RustoMCSpit/awesome-linux-clap-list/README.md

 Please note, some of the below are experiencing GUI bugs and do not work perfectly!
 The bar is literally just if it has a .clap, so many of them are broken lmfao

+All of the below plugins also work for Windows if you're a Windows user.

 (Bold are my recommended plugins)

 Oh and by the way, just because it's free doesn't mean you shouldn't donate to support these creators!
 Your choice!!